 I plucked one of the tiny summer squash sticks from the tidy pile I'd formed and nibbled on it, enjoying the delicately sweet crispness, that is when the realization dawned on me that these would be be perfect in a nim chow style spring roll, in place of rice noodles.
 This would make for a lighter lower carb roll, with a tender crispness to it.

 I made a simple dipping sauce, and filled the rice wraps with fresh basil and poached shrimp along with the summer squash.
 About half way through rolling them up, I started adding a smear of crunchy almond butter on top if the squash before rolling.
 Those ended being my favorites, and sort of stood in for the crushed peanuts typical of nim chow rolls.
+I do think a little daikon radish pickle in the rolls would be a tasty addition.

 - 12 spring roll rice wrappers